lucyaspridis/lucyaspridis/README.md

 ### Current project 🧵

-**Pharmaverse/aNCA Package**: Contributing to the development and maintenance of the aNCA package, which is used for non-compartmental analysis in pharmacokinetics.
+**Pharmaverse/aNCA**: Contributing to the development and maintenance of the aNCA package, which is used for non-compartmental analysis in pharmacokinetics.

 <!--
 **lucyaspridis/lucyaspridis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.